YunchaoYang/ppiclF-doc/_sources/examples/dem_pack_3d.rst.txt

 .. math::
    t_c = \sqrt{\dfrac{M^{(i,j)}}{k_c} (\ln^2 e_n + \pi^2)}.

 This time scale must be resolved in the simulation.
-As we will see, this sets practical limitations on the simulation time step.
+As can be seen, this sets practical limitations on the simulation time step.

 Thus, for each particle we can write the following system of equations